 - Understanding how a relational database works “under the hood”

 - Understanding development good practices without applying them blindly in any situation

 You might think: “I don’t need to know how the universe works to bake an apple pie!".
 You would be right.
 I don’t think learning how the universe work would help you.
 Knowing the first principles of cooking, however, could enhance the quality of your apple pie and the time you need to bake it.

-Let’s try to focus on the first principle which really matters, for you to become an expert in the software world.
+Let’s try to focus on the first principles which really matter, for you to become an expert in the software world.

 Future Proof and Coherent

 Even though, the articles’ publication date as well as their last update dates are displayed, for your information.
 I’m trying to update the articles as often as possible, in the light of new experiences, new knowledge and the changes in the industry.